YaleSTC/yalestc.github.io/projects.md

 ---

 - [Reservations](https://yalestc.github.io/reservations/) is an open-source application for item loan management.
-- [Shifts](https://yalestc.github.io/shifts/) is an open-source application that allows the easy tracking of employees who work scheduled hours in various locations and times.
+- [Shifts](https://yalestc.github.io/shifts/) is an open-source application that allows easy tracking of employees who work scheduled hours in various locations and times.